next-exp/sw-docs/docs/source/hypathia.rst

  * ``/Filters/empty_pmap``: flag for whether an event passed the empty pmap filter
  * ``/Filters/s12_indices``: flag for whether an event passed the s12 indices filter

  ..
-[1] The sensor index is the index in the corresponding database table (DataPMT or DataSiPM).
+[1] The sensor index is the index in the corresponding database table (DataPMT or DataSiPM in load_db.py).
 In the case of PMTs, it coincides with the sensor ID.

 .. _Hypathia config: